Monomial stability of Frobenius images: Transferring stability between symmetric function bases

 Note that by polynomiality of characters of $\mathbb{S}^{\lambda[n]}$ (see Theorem 3.3.4 in \cite{FI-module}, for instance), any URMS sequence will eventually have

 stabilize for fixed $k$ and fixed $\sigma\in S_k$ since the character is determined by a polynomial in cycles of size $\leq\wt(V_\bullet)$.
-However, Theorem 3.3.4 uses the stable range $n\geq \text{stab-deg}(V_\bullet)+\wt(V_\bullet)$ and does not extract a stable range from the character values, unlike (\ref{totalRange char version}) in our result.
+However, this result uses the stable range $n\geq \text{stab-deg}(V_\bullet)+\wt(V_\bullet)$ and does not extract a stable range from the character values, unlike (\ref{totalRange char version}) in our result.